The Healthy Road Trip Snacks You'll Want to Tote Everywhere This Summer

 The truth is, the best road trip food is usually what you make and bring along with you.
 Yes, it requires some work ahead of time, but it saves money and ensures you have fresh and healthy options even if you find yourself hangry during a long stretch of desolate highway.
 If you invest in a good quality cooler, you can keep things cool even through long drives.

 What makes good road trip snacks and meals to pack?
 Really anything that isn’t too messy to eat (or too smelly—sorry, but stay away from the tuna salad unless you want a carful of complaints!).
-Some good options are pre-cut fruits and bananas, mason jar salads, string cheese, chicken salad, pb&j and other easy sandwiches and wraps, and homemade spiced nuts.
+Some good options are pre-cut fruit and veggies with peanut butter or hummus, mason jar salads, string cheese, chicken salad, PB&J and other easy sandwiches and wraps, and homemade spiced nuts.
 Just make sure to pack utensils and napkins!

 When choosing snacks to keep you satisfied, protein should be top of mind.
 It will keep you from devouring entire bags of chips and fuel you through miles on the road.
 That doesn’t mean you have to pack along chicken breasts, though.
 There are plenty of easily portable ways to get in your daily dose of the important macronutrient.